When you go to the gym, you see strange things.

 As you know, I have released Fix My Knee Pain with Mike Westerdal this week.

-I have put together the Knee Primer Workout that I use on my knees, prior to my workout.
+I have put together the Knee Primer Workout that I use on my knees, before my workout.
 Doing this routine gets my knees ready for my workouts.

 As a special bonus for Friends of EFI (Exercises For Injuries) and me, if you order Fix My Knee Pain from me, I will send you my Knee Primer Workout.